 So this is an investigation into the farewells to the unreturned army by the individuals, families and localities that knew them best.
 It begins with the Great War and the areas that I know perhaps best, but hopefully, will spread beyond to capture those other epitaphs to the fallen of elsewhere.

-My hope is some may find this interesting, perhaps useful for genealogical research but maybe too see the words for what they were, a reminder that soldiers, service personnel were also men, women and in some case children.
+My hope is some may find this interesting, perhaps useful for military, social or genealogical research but maybe too see the words for what they were, a reminder that soldiers, service personnel were also men, women and in some case children.
 Beyond a uniform or a memorial, that they were important, that they were individuals.
 With faces, characters and emotions.
 Not merely names.
 But people too.
 Like me, like you.